 - Request for the certificate

 - Raise a request from the keychain access

 For the detailed integration process, you can refer to the blog -How To Create .P12 Certificate For Safari Push Notifications.

-Truepush is the world’s No.1 free Push Notification platform.
+Truepush is a free and monetization Push Notification platform.
 We are so glad to announce our RSS-to-Push and Audience Segmentation features are now updated to give you best in the world engaging experience.

 Sign up now to turn your visitors into repeat customers.

 Join our communities of 25,000+ marketers & developers to access original and interesting resources.
 We’d make sure, we never lose touch with you.